derme302/derme302.github.io/content/posts/2012-09-15-day-one-nexus-7.md

 <!--more-->

-<br /> When I was looking at tablets in stores, 7&#8243; seemed way to small as my netbook is 11&#8243; and there never seems to be enough room on the screen.
-Once I'd sat down and used it for a few hours I actually understand why 7&#8243; is so much better than a 10&#8243; iPad or Samsung Galaxy Tab.
-7&#8243; means I can hold it in one hand easily, leaving the other free to swipe and tap away.
+When I was looking at tablets in stores, 7" seemed way to small as my netbook is 11" and there never seems to be enough room on the screen.
+Once I'd sat down and used it for a few hours I actually understand why 7" is so much better than a 10" iPad or Samsung Galaxy Tab.
+7" means I can hold it in one hand easily, leaving the other free to swipe and tap away.